11 Oct Thanks, But No Thanks

 I entered a real-money World Trading Contest anyway.
 The portfolio I wanted to use broke all those rules.
 How has it done from January 1st to today?

-It’s done okay.
+It’s done just fine.

 So, while I appreciate the academic studies and the backtesting warnings and the stimulating trading conversations online, I think I’m going to try my Experiment anyway.